zacharywilliams05/Configure_AWSCLI_Terraform/README.md

 3. Enter the AWS Secret Access Key and press enter
 4. Enter the region (shown on your AWS console home, for me it is us-east-2)
 5. For output format do not enter anything and press enter.
 6. That is it!
-Terraform and AWSCLI are installed and configured for use!
+Terraform and awscli are installed and configured for use!

-9. Enter a tag value if you like and click generate access keys.
-You should be presented with access keys for the user account.